 IN THE FRIDGE: What happens when you have leftover banana split cake?
 It’s made in the fridge, and so it will have no problem staying in the fridge.
 To store your unfinished cake, simply rewrap the slices with cling wrap or plastic wrap and return it to the fridge.
-For the best flavor, make sure that you finish that cake within two or three days.
+For the best flavor, make sure that you finish the cake within two or three days.

 What are you waiting for?
-This amazing cake is going to make many appearances at dessert time so you better get familiar with it!
+This amazing banana split cake is going to make many appearances at dessert time so you better get familiar with it!
 It’ll always be a great time with a cherry on top.

 You could replace the regular graham crackers with chocolate graham crackers or a crushed vanilla wafer base.